 OC8A.4.2 Safety Co-ordinators

-OC8A.4.2.1 For each Connection Point, (or, in the case of OTSUA, Transmission Interface Point), the Relevant E&W Transmission Licensee and each E&W User will at all times have nominated and available a person or persons (“Safety Co-ordinator(s)”) to be responsible for the co-ordination of Safety Precautions when work is to be carried out on a System which necessitates the provision of Safety Precautions on HV Apparatus pursuant to OC8A.
+OC8A.4.2.1 For each Connection Point, (or, in the case of OTSUA, Transmission Interface Point), the Relevant E&W Transmission Licensee and each E&W User will at all times have nominated an available a person or persons (“Safety Co-ordinator(s)”) to be responsible for the co-ordination of Safety Precautions when work is to be carried out on a System which necessitates the provision of Safety Precautions on HV Apparatus pursuant to OC8A.
 A Safety Co-ordinator may be responsible for the co-ordination of safety on HV Apparatus at more than one Connection Point (or, in the case of OTSUA, Transmission Interface Point).

 OC8A.4.2.2 Each Safety Co-ordinator shall be authorised by the Relevant E&W Transmission Licensee or an E&W User, as the case may be, as competent to carry out the functions set out in OC8A to achieve Safety From The System.
-Confirmation from the Relevant E&W Transmission Licensee or an E&W User, as the case may be, that its Safety Co-ordinator(s) as a group are so authorised is dealt with in CC.5.2 and for the Relevant E&W Transmission Licensees in the STC Only persons with such authorisation will carry out the provisions of OC8A.
+Confirmation from the Relevant E&W Transmission Licensee or an E&W User, as the case may be, that its Safety Co-ordinator(s) as a group are so authorised is dealt with in CC.5.2 or in ECC.5.2. and for the Relevant E&W Transmission Licensees in the STC.
+Only persons with such authorisation will carry out the provisions of OC8A.

 OC8A.4.2.3 Contact between Safety Co-ordinators will be made via normal operational channels, and accordingly separate telephone numbers for Safety Co-ordinators need not be provided.
 At the time of making contact, each party will confirm that they are authorised to act as a Safety Co-ordinator, pursuant to OC8A.